 6. Detect and review suspicious activity

-Insider fraud is often opportunistic, which means that a malicious insider will perform an action they don’t normally do: initiate a financial transaction outside working hours, upload files to an external USB drive, or send an email with an unusually heavy attachment.
+Insider fraud often involves a malicious insider performing an unusual action: initiating a financial transaction outside working hours, uploading files to an external USB drive, sending an email with an unusually heavy attachment, etc.

-The good news is that your security team can automatically detect such activity, check whether it threatens the organization’s cybersecurity, and prevent data leaks.
+By deploying insider threat detection software like Ekran System, your security team can automatically detect such activity, check whether it threatens your organization’s cybersecurity, and prevent data leaks.

-- Rule-based alerts that notify your security officers about employees performing prohibited or potentially threatening actions
+- Use pre-defined and customizable alerts to notify your security officers about prohibited or potentially threatening actions

-Request a 30-day trial to see how Ekran System can help you prevent insider fraud!
+Request a free 30-day trial of Ekran System

 and test its capabilities in your IT infrastructure!